tikinang/lifeline/readme.md

+# Lifeline

+Create your own life timeline using Timeline.js and fetching data from Google Sheets.

+# How to run?

-Paste this to [zerops.io](https://app.zerops.io) as import services yml:
+Paste following to [zerops.io](https://app.zerops.io) as import services yml:

 ```yaml
 services:
   - hostname: lifeline